Melonking906/minigb/README.md

 Basic, simple and buggy (lol) retro-styled PHP7 guestbook script with """multi-user""" support and without mySQL.
 Based in the [Flat-File Guestbook Script](https://github.com/taufik-nurrohman/flat-file-guestbook) code and on IglooGB.

+NOTE: This script is currently in alpha and is not recommended for use on large websites.

 ![minigb example screenshot // GeckoF's gb](https://geckof.dimension.sh/img/misc/2022-12-27_181517.png)

 # Installation